andrewrosss/multicommand/examples/01_simple/README.md

 ## The Scenario

-Suppose we've written a python package `calculator` which exposes some simple calculator functionality. it's a super simple package with the following structure:
+Suppose we've written a python package `calculator` which exposes some basic calculator functionality.
+It's a super simple package with the following structure:

 ```text
 .